-When I was a 27 years old, I had a wake up call.
+When I was 27 years old, I had a wake-up call.

 I’d spent my 20’s boxing and drinking, so my resume was weak and job opportunities were sparse.
 This was almost 5 years before I’d make my first dollar online.

 I couldn’t afford my own place to live or get any job better than customer service.
-If it wasn’t for the kindness of a friend letting me a rent a room at his house for $200/month, I don’t know how I would I have survived this period of my life.
+If it wasn’t for the kindness of a friend letting me rent a room at his house for $200/month, I don’t know how I survived this period of my life.

 These hardships motivated me, at the age of 28, to go back to school.
 Actually, it’s more accurate to say that I go to school.
 Although I had tried college immediately after high school, I failed out after 3 semesters.
 None of my old grades were good enough to use for credit, so I started over from scratch.

 My first semester began in January 2014.
 In May 2018, I graduated with a bachelor’s degree in Physics.
 I was 33 years old.

 I won’t lie to you and say that it was a walk in the park.
 It was obviously doable, but it was remarkably difficult.